-Depending on who you are – a small company with a single website, or a startup, or a digital agency that needs a long term partnership – an excellent Jamstack agency should:
+Depending on who you are – a small company with a single website, a startup, or a digital agency that needs a long-term partnership – an excellent Jamstack agency should:

 - understand how your business works, what are your key objectives, and how Jamstack can accelerate them,

 - help you set up success metrics to get you closer to the outcome you desire,